Cryptocurrency Chainlink Up More Than 3% In 24 hours - Benzinga

 The chart below compares the price movement and volatility for Chainlink over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are Bollinger Bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-The trading volume for the coin has climbed 18.0% over the past week, moving opposite, directionally, with the overall circulating supply of the coin, which has decreased 0.13%.
-This brings the circulating supply to 467.01 million, which makes up an estimated 46.7% of its max supply of 1.00 billion.
-According to our data, the current market cap ranking for LINK is #27 at $3.55 billion.
+The trading volume for the coin has increased 67.0% over the past week. while the overall circulating supply of the coin has decreased 0.01% This puts its current circulating supply at an estimated 46.7% of its max supply, which is 1.00 billion.
+The current market cap ranking for LINK is #24 at $3.65 billion.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.